 Sexual harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions outlined in Section VIII(A)(2)(a) and/or (b) below are present.

 2. Gender-Based Harassment

-Although repeated incidents generally create a stronger claim of sexual harassment, a serious incident, even if isolated, can be sufficient.
+Although a sexually harassing hostile environment is generally created through a series of incidents, a severe incident, even if isolated, can be sufficient.
 For example, a single instance of sexual assault may constitute sexual harassment.